ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/initial-count.md

 From a user perspective, this is the point where the reconciliation moves from preparation into execution on the warehouse floor.

 The next operation is usually to execute the generated count orders in **WMS Worker**.
-After the first counting pass is completed, the process continues with review and, if needed, [Recount (Single Order)](recount-single-order.md).
+After the first counting pass is completed, the process continues with review and, if needed,